cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   test_script: gradle test
 ```

-The example above defines a single task that will be scheduled and executed on Community Cluster using the `gradle:jdk8` Docker image.
+The example above defines a single task that will be scheduled and executed on the Community Cluster using the `gradle:jdk8` Docker image.
 Only one user defined script instruction to run `gradle test` will be executed.
 Pretty simple, isn't it?

 A `task` simply defines a [compute service](supported-computing-services.md) to schedule the task on and